He was born in Brooke, Norfolk in 1814, had 11 children by two

 The Reminiscences of FREDERIC CLEMENT UTTING (the youngest son of Frederick James Utting) are available online, called Eighty-Three Years in New Zealand.

-Earlier ancestors of Frederick James are mentioned on an Utting page by Jean Ashfield.
+Earlier ancestors of Frederick James are mentioned on an Utting page by Jean Ajin (was Jean Ashfield).